Mixed Breeds

 Keeping your pup at a healthy weight will significantly reduce the risk of dysplasia developing.
 Watch their food intake to make sure they don’t become overweight or obese.

 In addition to elbow and hip dysplasia, Shepweilers are prone to cancer, hypothyroidism, heart disease, and autoimmune diseases.
+Depending on the health of their parents and their own health, Rottie Shepherds have a life expectancy of 10 to 15 years.

 Nutrition